kaustav1616/Dukaan/README.md

 Frontend: Angular.

-Please note that in frontend, node dependencies have not been included.
-Please import the node dependencies in your working environment to work on the project.
+Please note that in frontend, node modules have not been included.
+Please import the relevant node modules in your working environment to work on the project.